 You also need to plan for the time it takes to get everyone comfortable with a new system.
 If people don’t use it correctly, the software won’t deliver its full value.
 Before you commit, ask about the costs of data migration, training, and ongoing support.
 A good provider will be transparent about all potential expenses.
 You can always book a demo to ask specific questions about what’s included in the price.

-Must-Have Security Features for Legal Documents
+Non-Negotiable Security Features for Your Firm

 When you’re handling sensitive client information, security isn’t just a feature—it’s the foundation.
 Any document management system you consider must have a robust set of security protocols.
 Here are the non-negotiables to look for.